jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 ## Part II: SSIS
 SSIS is a ETL tool that allows us to find and errors in the dataset.
-SSIS its self is very versitile and can be used for a lot more than what we will be using it for, but it is very powerful.
+SSIS its self is very versatile and can be used for a lot more than what we will be using it for, but it is very powerful.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl16.PNG)

-We start by starting a New Project and choosing the Interation Services under the Business Intellegence section.
-Give it name such as Car Sevice and click `OK`.
+We start by starting a New Project and choosing the Integration Services under the Business Intelligence section.
+Give it name such as Car Service and click `OK`.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl17.PNG)

 When it loads up we will be in the Control Flow tab on the top.
 We will need to drag out a Data Flow Task into the Control Flow window.
-Give it name similiar to the project name, you can also give it the date.
-Clikc on the Data Flow tab and now we are on the main page where we will be performing our ETL.
+Give it name similar to the project name, you can also give it the date.
+Click on the Data Flow tab and now we are on the main page where we will be performing our ETL.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl18.PNG)